SWC-OSG-Workshop/2014-12-15-UChicago/novice/DHTC/03-Stash.md

 start a transfer to *stash*.
 You can transfer files or directories to your laptop by selecting it in the *stash* window and selecting the left arrow.

+Now try copying a file to *stash* from your laptop using Globus.
+Then try copying the my_hello_world file from *Stash* from *Stash* to your laptop using Globus.

 <h2>Accessing Stash using HTTP</h2>
 *Stash* also allows you to access files using your web browser.
 In order to do this, you'll need to put your file in *~/public* or *~/data/public* (the two locations